giuse88/squiddy/README.md

 There is no need for a db as I don't keep any information regarding peer sessions in the back-end.

 ##Note
-The project is under havy development.
+The project is under heavy development.

 ## Next things to do
-- Audio channel ( Problems remove echo )
 - Move to SSH and WSS
 - Data Channel  ( to implement entirely)
+- Implement a better control over the number of peers per room
 ### License

 This software is licensed under the MIT License.